lucwillems/consul-api/README.md

 About the fork
 ==============
+this fork is based on original https://github.com/Ecwid/consul-api , all copyrights are preserved as provided and included Apache License Version 2.0 license

 currently (03/2024) all java based code for consul is not maintained. both Ecwid and consul-client libraries linked via consul site https://developer.hashicorp.com/consul/api-docs/libraries-and-sdks are